 “Ours is a community rooted in purpose, guided by our founding values, and poised to lead in education and research in the 21st century,” Liebowitz has said of Brandeis.
 “It is our charge, our opportunity now, to reignite the flame of our mission for a new generation.”

 The New York City native served as president of Middlebury from 2004 to 2015.
 In all, he spent 32 years on the faculty of the liberal arts college in Vermont.

 Liebowitz had a transformative impact on Middlebury.
 Under his leadership, the college made enormous academic, programmatic, reputational, and financial strides, including the successful completion of a $500 million capital campaign, which surpassed its goal.
 During his tenure, Middlebury added 120 endowed student scholarships and 16 endowed faculty positions, acquired the Monterey Institute of International Studies, and opened the Center for Social Entrepreneurship as well as the School of the Environment, and led the institution to becoming carbon neutral 10 years after setting that goal.
 In 2009, Time magazine named Liebowitz one of the 10 best U.S. college presidents.

 Liebowitz earned a BA in economics and geography from Bucknell University, and a doctorate in geography from Columbia University.
 His scholarship has focused on fiscal federalism, intraregional economic relations, and the nationality question in the former Soviet Union.
 He has received a number of research grants, including from the National Council for Soviet and East European Research, the Kennan Institute/Woodrow Wilson Center, the Social Science Research Council, and the International Research and Exchanges Board.

 His current research focuses on higher education.
-He is now working on a multiyear research project with his wife, Jessica, on the dynamics of the higher education workforce and the future of doctoral education in the United States.
+He is now working on a multiyear research project with his wife, Jessica Liebowitz, PhD, research scholar in computer science, that began with a skills-based analysis of the higher ed workforce and has now spawned a series of experiments in bringing data science and machine learning into higher ed administration.

 The Liebowitzes and their children live in Newton, Massachusetts.